bsh90/PythonFlask-intro/README.md

 # PythonFlask

-A sample project for now based on this tutorial: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvi-full-text-search
+A sample project based on this tutorial: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvi-full-text-search

 Deployed it on heroku website.

+Will be continued...